engineering-collaboration/book/docs/book/anatomy-of-a-code-change/pull-requests.md

 Once we are satisfied with the state of our development branch and believe our changes are ready to be integrated into main, we open a pull request (PR).
 PRs pave the way for successfully introducing high quality changes into our main branch and ultimately our product.
 All serious source control platforms offer automation, tooling, and UIs for creating and reviewing PRs.

-## Isolation of Pull Requests

-Use common sense to isolate seperate PR and bugfixes.
-We strive to increase productivity, not slow it down.
-Seperate PR's are not bureaucratic red tape, but A/B tests of rolling back changes enables us to test regression bugs vs bugs introduced in new features.

-bugifxes and feautres
-fixes across different bugs
-no refactors

 ## Outlining a Pull Request

 We establish clear guidelines on how to structure our PRs and design a streamlined process with automated and manual steps for accepting a change.
 We do not advocate for any specific source control platform or their implementation of PRs.
 As with all things, differing solutions come with various pros and cons.
 That being said, at the very least our PRs consist of the following attributes.